Student Health Insurance

 If you have questions about your coverage or other terms, contact Aetna Customer Service (1-800-878-1945).
 You can also contact the George Mason University Student Health Insurance office (703-993-2827 or 703-993-7634).

 There is a video explaining the terms on our Student Health insurance resources webpage.

 For questions about the Student Health Insurance Plan you can contact Aetna Student Health Customer Service (1-800-878-1945) or the Insurance Office (703-993-2827 or 703-993-7634).

 For pharmacy or prescription questions, you can contact Aetna Pharmacy Management (1-888-792-3862).

-All George Mason University students are eligible to see a provider at Student Health Services (SHS) whether they have insurance or not.
-There is no charge to be seen by a healthcare provider, there are fees for some procedures, lab work, and medications.
+No. All currently enrolled George Mason University students are eligible to be seen at Student Health Services whether they have insurance or not.
+There is no charge to be seen by a healthcare provider, there are fees for supplies, immunizations, lab work, medications, and some procedures.

 Enrollment and eligibility questions